addiscent/php-server-mon-sys/README.md

   - _dbash.sh_ - Executes a BASH shell on a running _Docker_ container.
 To use it:

       $ docker ps -a  #  shows a list of running containers.
-Choose an ID...
+Note a CONTAINER ID...

         result: